 Your car is more than just a means of transport.
 It is an advanced piece of machinery with a complex electrical subsystem, and it relays information to an engine control unit (ECU) using sensors.
 These sensors continually read and measure performance, generating fault codes if something isn’t quite right.
 Your dashboard has lights which alert you to drops in performance levels or to electrical subsystem issues.

-To retrieve store fault codes from the ECU, our technicians use specialist equipment including scanners from Snap-On.
+To retrieve store fault codes from the ECU, auto electricians use specialist equipment including scanners from Snap-On.
 We call this process vehicle diagnostics.
-Located in Lancing, this is a service we offer to motorists in the nearby Goring, Littlehampton, Shoreham, Worthing and West Sussex areas.
+Located in Lancing, this is a service we offer to motorists in the nearby Goring, Hove, Shoreham, Worthing and West Sussex areas.

 You may have heard vehicle diagnostics referred to as engine management in the past.
 It is the engine management light that shows on your dashboard’s instrument cluster.